bendourthe/signal-processing-toolbox/README.md

 # Signal processing toolbox

-## This toolbox includes a few custom Matlab and Python codes enabling essential signal processing operations.
+## This toolbox contains a few custom Matlab and Python codes enabling essential signal processing operations.

 ### Click on the corresponding language folder for more details about its content.